-Thirty-two mammalian species have been recorded in the Gal Oya region, with the most prominent being the grey langur (Semnopithicus entellus), the endemic toque macaque (Macaca sinica), leopard (Panthera pardus), sloth bear (Melursus ursinus), elephant (Elephas maximus), wild boar (Sus scrofa), water buffalo (Bubalus bubalis) and three species of deer.
-With regards to avifauna, more than 150 bird species have been observed in the region including endemic species such as the red-faced malkoha (Phaenicophaeuspyrrhocephalus) and the spurfowl (Galloperdix bicalcarata).
-The park is unique in providing the last breeding refuge for the painted partridge (Francolinus pictus watsoni).
-Reptiles including crocodiles, snakes and lizards are all found within the park.
+Thirty-two mammalian species have been recorded in the Gal Oya region, with the most prominent being the grey langur, the endemic toque macaque, leopard, sloth bear, elephant, wild boar, water buffalo and three species of deer.
+More than 150 bird species have been observed in the region including endemic species such as the red-faced malkoha and the spurfowl, and the park is also unique in providing the last breeding refuge for the painted partridge.
+Reptiles, including crocodiles, snakes and lizards, all can be spotted, too.

 Ask your consultant for more information on visiting Gal Oya National Park or refer to our guide to Sri Lanka for more on the destination.